LivTel/catalogue-webservices/README.md

 ### APASS

-This section describes building the APASS catalogue from scratch.
+This section describes building/migrating the APASS catalogue from scratch.
 It is kept here for posterity.

 #### A recipe for ingesting an APASS database